-This financial risk-taking led to significant fragility at the onset of the pandemic in March 2020, as debt markets became stressed or frozen for even the relatively safer corporations and where the underlying assets were traditionally highly liquid4: (i) Leveraged trades in US Treasury markets by hedge funds experienced liquidation pressures (Schrimpf et al., 2020), contributing to fire sales and unexpected illiquidity (Duffie, 2020 and He et al., 2022). (ii) Investment-grade bonds suffered substantial liquidations and widening of spreads, leading to a breakdown in the no-arbitrage relationship between credit default swap (CDS) and bond markets, in a scale that was more extreme than that for junk or speculative-grade bonds (Haddad et al., 2021); furthermore, several investment-grade firms, notably BBB-rated ones ("prospective fallen angels"), were downgraded by rating agencies by multiple notches (Acharya et al., 2022). (iii) Bond mutual funds, especially ones holding Treasuries and investment-grade bonds, faced investor redemptions and were forced to sell their most liquid asset holdings (Falato et al., 2021, Jiang et al., 2022, Kargar et al., 2022, Ma et al., 2021, and O'Hara and Zhou, 2021). (iv) Municipal bonds also faced significant selling pressures (Li et al., 2020).
-That the resulting financial fragility for relatively liquid assets was severe is confirmed by the unprecedented scale and scope of Federal Reserve stimulus, not just for Treasury markets, but extending to corporate bonds (especially investment-grade and fallen-angel firm bonds) and municipal debt markets.5
+This financial risk-taking led to significant fragility at the onset of the pandemic in March 2020, as debt markets became stressed or frozen for even the relatively safer corporations and where the underlying assets were traditionally highly liquid4: (i) Leveraged trades in US Treasury markets by hedge funds experienced liquidation pressures (Schrimpf et al. 2020), contributing to fire sales and unexpected illiquidity (Duffie 2020 and He et al. 2022). (ii) Investment-grade bonds suffered substantial liquidations and widening of spreads, leading to a breakdown in the no-arbitrage relationship between credit default swap (CDS) and bond markets, in a scale that was more extreme than that for junk or speculative-grade bonds (Haddad et al. 2021); furthermore, several investment-grade firms, notably BBB-rated ones ("prospective fallen angels"), were downgraded by rating agencies by multiple notches (Acharya et al. 2022). (iii) Bond mutual funds, especially ones holding Treasuries and investment-grade bonds, faced investor redemptions and were forced to sell their most liquid asset holdings (Falato et al. 2021, Jiang et al. 2022, Kargar et al. 2022, Ma et al. 2021, and O'Hara and Zhou 2021). (iv) Municipal bonds also faced significant selling pressures (Li et al. 2020).
+That the resulting financial fragility for relatively liquid assets was severe is consistent with the observation that the scope of the Federal Reserve stimulus included not only Treasury markets, but also a range of corporate-bond markets (especially investment-grade and fallen-angel firm bonds) and municipal debt markets.5